Kestrel: Web Server for ASP.NET Core

 Kestrel is not a fully-featured web server.
 But that is what makes it fast.

-It is not advisable to run Kestrel as a standalone web server in the Production environment.
-It is recommended to run it behind a Fully Featured Web server like IIS, Nginx, Apache, etc. In such a scenario, the Web server acts as a reverse proxy server
+Running Kestrel as a standalone web server in the Production environment is not advisable.
+Running it behind a Fully Featured Web server like IIS, Nginx, Apache, etc., is recommended.
+In such a scenario, the Web server acts as a reverse proxy server.

-The reverse proxy server takes the HTTP request from the internet and passes it to the kestrel server just the way it is received.
+The reverse proxy server takes the HTTP request from the internet and passes it to the kestrel server just as it is received.

-The IIS can take the HTTP request and perform some useful processing like logging, request filtering, URL rewrites before passing the request to Kestrel.
+The IIS can take the HTTP request and perform helpful processing like logging, filtering, and URL rewrites before passing the request to Kestrel.

 The following diagram shows how it is implemented